respiratory-immunology-lab/microbiome-dada2/README.md

 2. **`R2.fastq.gz`**: FASTQ file for the reverse read
 3. **`Index.fastq.gz`**: FASTQ file for the index read
 4. **`barcode_to_sample_[runNN].txt`**: A text file mapping index barcodes to samples
 5. A DADA2-formatted reference database: see https://benjjneb.github.io/dada2/training.html.
-Per example, Silva version 132: `silva_nr_v132_train_set.fa.gz` and `silva_species_assignment_v132.fa.gz`.
+For example, Silva version 132: `silva_nr_v132_train_set.fa.gz` and `silva_species_assignment_v132.fa.gz`.

 It is assumed that the FASTQ files were archived using gzip.